Body image activists promote a message of acceptance and self-love.

 Osteoarthritis is a disabling disorder that leads to joint deterioration, pain, decreased joint mobility, and a reduced quality of life.

-Carrying around extra weight applies increasing levels of pressure on all of your joints, and as you gain weight, the pressure climbs.
+Carrying around extra weight applies more pressure on all of your joints, and as you gain weight, the pressure increases.

 If you have achy knees or hips, or chronic back pain, you may be experiencing signs of a weight problem.